-The discount rates and perpetual growth rates applied at 31 December 2022 were updated from their 31 December 2021 values.
+The discount rates and perpetual growth rates applied at 31 December 2023 were updated from their 31 December 2022 values.
 The perpetual growth rates applied at 31 December 2022 were impacted by the inflation prospects in the region or countries concerned.
 The WACC values applied also factor in these inflation prospects and the risks in each country.

-Given the exceptional circumstances in Ukraine and Russia, different WACC values were established for each year of the forecast horizon for these two CGUs and for the Northern and Eastern Europe group of CGUs.
+In 2022, given the exceptional circumstances in Ukraine and Russia, different WACC values were established for each year of the 10-year forecast horizon for these two CGUs and, consequently, for the Northern and Eastern Europe group of CGUs including these two CGUs.
+In 2023, with Verallia's situation in Ukraine and Russia having returned to normal, the Group adopted the usual approach based on a single discount rate for the Northern and Eastern Europe group of CGUs.

-When carrying out impairment tests on the Latin America group of CGUs, uncertainty about the inflation rate applicable in Argentina over the long term and the proven capacity of Argentine entity Rayen Cura in 2022 to pass hyperinflation onto its selling prices prompted the Group to conduct impairment tests based on the euro, as it did in 2021.
-So, a perpetual growth rate of 2.9% was used.
+As in 2022, the Group performed its 2023 impairment tests on the Latin America group of CGUs based on the euro due to uncertainty about the inflation rate applicable in Argentina over the long term and the proven capacity of Argentine entity Rayen Cura in 2023 to pass hyperinflation onto its selling prices.
+A perpetual growth rate of 2.9% was used.